-USCIS may exercise discretion to authorize parole on a case-by-case basis for individuals with urgent humanitarian or significant public benefit reasons to come to the United States for a temporary period.
+USCIS may authorize parole on a case-by-case basis for individuals with urgent humanitarian or significant public benefit reasons to come to the United States for a temporary period.

-Parole is not intended to replace established refugee processing channels or provide protection from generalized violence.
-Afghan nationals who are outside of Afghanistan and are seeking protection due to past persecution or feared future persecution on account of race, religion, nationality, membership in a particular social group, or political opinion may contact the United Nations High Commissioner for Refugees (UNHCR) for assistance.
+Afghan nationals outside of the United States who are seeking protection due to past persecution or feared future persecution on account of race, religion, nationality, membership in a particular social group, or political opinion may contact the Office of the United Nations High Commissioner for Refugees (UNHCR) for assistance.

 It is U.S. government policy to generally address protection needs, including for Afghan nationals who may need protection, through international protection mechanisms, which may include resettlement through the U.S. Refugee Admissions Program (USRAP).

-When we assess urgent humanitarian and significant public benefit reasons for parole and the exercise of discretion, we weigh the positive and negative factors.
-For Afghan nationals, the following characteristics of a parole beneficiary will be a strong positive factor that we will consider along with all other positive and negative factors:
+When we assess urgent humanitarian and significant public benefit reasons for parole and the exercise of discretion, we weigh positive and negative factors.
+For Afghan nationals applying for parole, the following characteristics will be strong positive factors that we will consider along with all other positive and negative factors:

-- Immediate family of a U.S. citizen (spouse, unmarried child under 21, or parent);
+- Immediate family of a U.S. citizen (spouse, unmarried children under 21, or parents);

-- Immediate family of a U.S. lawful permanent resident (spouse or unmarried child under 21);
+- Immediate family of a U.S. lawful permanent resident (spouse or unmarried children under 21);

-- Immediate relatives of Afghan nationals previously relocated to the United States through Operation Allies Welcome (spouse, unmarried children under 21, and, in the case of unaccompanied children, their primary caregiver, including but not limited to a parent or legal guardian, and the spouse and dependent children under 21 of the primary caregiver); and
+- Immediate relatives of Afghan nationals previously paroled to the United States through Operation Allies Welcome.
+Immediate relatives include a spouse, unmarried children under 21, and, in the case of unaccompanied children or attached minors, their primary caregiver (including but not limited to a parent or legal guardian), and the spouse and dependent children under 21 of the primary caregiver;

 Anyone outside the United States may request parole for themselves as a self-petitioner.
 Additionally, anyone may request parole on behalf of another individual who is outside the United States; this is known as a petitioner requesting parole for a beneficiary.
 You must file Form I-131, Application for Travel Document, with USCIS to request parole.
 Please check the “Humanitarian Parole” section of our Filing Addresses for Form I-131 webpage for information on where to mail your application.